Get insider access

 Yes

 The TV gives a judder-free experience with 24p sources like a Blu-ray player and native apps.
-Unfortunately, it doesn't remove 24p judder from 60Hz sources like most cable TV boxes and older streaming devices that lack a Match Frame Rate feature, although you can use the 'Motion Enhancement' with 'Judder Reduction: 1' to remove judder from 60Hz sources without introducing noticeable interpolation or artifacts.
+It also removes judder from 60p sources like some streaming devices and gaming consoles.
+Unfortunately, it doesn't remove 24p judder from 60i sources like most cable TV boxes, although you can use the 'Motion Enhancement' with 'Judder Reduction: 1' to remove judder from 60i sources without introducing noticeable interpolation or artifacts.

 9.5